whydev-id/astro-simple-template/README.md

 ## Features

-- Fast and responsive website built with Astro
+- Fast and responsive website built with Astro.
-- Styled with Tailwind CSS for a consistent and customizable design
+- Styled with Tailwind CSS for a consistent and customizable design.
-- Smooth page transitions via Swup.js
+- Smooth page transitions via Swup.js.
-- Easy to customize and extend with a modular directory structure
+- Easy to customize and extend with a modular directory structure.
-- Optimized bundle package
+- Optimized bundle package.

 ## 📦 Getting Started